Flood warnings as rain continues across the country

 The Met Office has issued a yellow rain warning for parts of South Wales, which could lead to flooding and disruption, until 9pm on Tuesday.

-In England, the Environment Agency has 27 flood warnings, where flooding is expected, and 155 flood alerts, where flooding is possible, in place.
+In England, the Environment Agency has 27 flood warnings, where flooding is expected, and 151 flood alerts, where flooding is possible, in place.
+It confirmed that at least 60 properties had flooded in recent days.

 The flood warnings cover areas across southern England, such as Tewkesbury in Gloucestershire, Langford in Bedfordshire, Salisbury in Wiltshire and Axminster in Devon.